 When you get hungry after going up the Duomo’s roof and you’re watching your tourist dollars or a craving for American hamburger hits you, walk a few paces to the largest McDonald’s outlets in Europe .
 Three of them are concentrated within a few blocks.

 What may be the greatest Last Supper painting is also in Milan, some distance from the Cathedral.
 Leonardo da Vinci was innovating on fresco techniques when he painted his Last Supper at the refectory of the Santa Maria delle Grazie.

 Sadly, modifying age-old techniques could lead to unhappy results.
 Italy had to start an ongoing restoration of da Vinci’s painting twenty years after he completed it.

 If all that is not enough, Ludovico Sforza, Duke of Milan (1494-1499) and the patron of Leonardo da Vinci, left Sforza Castle as a gift to the city.
 It’s built like a fort and now houses museums.

 Florence—at least in its old center—is a treasure trove of art, a veritable museum not to be missed.
 We can’t help being in awe of it.
 But we do sometimes wonder what would happen if the tourists stop coming.

 Milan, on the other hand, is NOW.
-It has a smaller share of Italy’s art, but the present life pulsating within it matters more than those precious remnants of history.
+It has a smaller share of Italy’s art, but the present life pulsating within may resonate more with today’s generations than those precious remnants of history.